Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Nonadiabatic initial velocity and position at the tunnel exit

-In adiabatic theory, this velocity is always equal to zero, and it can be used as a criterion to judge whether a method is adiabatic or not \cite{PhysRevA.98.013411}.
-Here the zero-order expansion of $v_{ex}$ is equal to zero, which agrees with adiabatic approximation and is indicated as a gray dashed arrow line in Fig.~\ref{fig:nonadiabatic}(a).
-The real part of $v_{ex}$ obtained by the numerical and nonadiabatic analytical methods are also plotted.
+In adiabatic theory, the exit velocity is always equal to zero, and it can be used as a criterion to judge whether a method is adiabatic or not \cite{PhysRevA.98.013411}.
+Here the zero-order expansion of $v_{ex}$ is equal to zero, which agrees with adiabatic approximation.
+In Fig. \ref{fig:nonadiabatic}, we show the exit velocity and position obtained by different methods of NSFA and our analytical method.
+The result of zero-order expansion of $v_{ex}$ is indicated using a gray dashed line.
 It is obvious that the analytical results of the fifth-order expansion are far from $v_{ex}=0$ and vary with the kinetic energy of returned electron, aligning with the nonadiabatic approximation in terms of velocity criteria \cite{PhysRevA.98.013411}.
-Therefore, terms higher than zero truly describe the nonadiabatic effect.

-The analytical result is in good agreement with the numerical one for the L1 trajectory.
-However, for the S1 trajectory, particularly in the low energy regions, the agreement is not as satisfactory.
+In particular, the analytical result of Eq. (\ref{eq:v(t_05)}) is in good agreement with the numerical one for the L1 trajectory.
+For the S1 trajectory, particularly in the low energy regions, there are somewhat differences between the prediction of Eq. (\ref{eq:v(t_05)}) and NSFA.
 As previously mentioned, the perturbative analytical approach may not be well-suited for this particular case.
 This is because the effective adiabatic parameter $\gamma(t_{ex})$ for the S1 trajectory is larger than $\gamma$, and even greater than 1.
-Fortunately, as illustrated in Fig.~\ref{fig:ADKcompare}, when the entire ionization process is taken into account, the analytical HHG yield remains in good agreement with the numerical results.